 - Teacher’s Forum

 *Michael Schwerner was born on this date in 1939.
 He was a white Jewish-American civil rights activist.

-On 21st October 1967, seven of the men were found guilty of conspiring to deprive Goodman, Schwerner, and Chaney of their civil rights and sentenced to prison terms ranging from three to ten years.
-This included James Jordon (4 years) and Cecil Price (6 years) but Sheriff Lawrence Rainey was acquitted.
+On 21st October 1967, seven men were found guilty of conspiring to deprive Goodman, Schwerner, and Chaney of their civil rights and sentenced to prison terms ranging from three to ten years.
+This included James Jordon (4 years) and Cecil Price (6 years), but Sheriff Lawrence Rainey was acquitted.